Medicaid Secrets 2022 Edition - Author: Gabriel Heiser, J.D., Attorney

-This book is a financial and legal guide to the ins and outs of the only government program that will pay for the long term nursing home care of your family member: MEDICAID.
+This 2022 Edition is a financial and legal guide to the ins and outs of the only government program that will pay for the long term nursing home care of your family member: MEDICAID.

 FROM: K. Gabriel Heiser, J.D., Attorney